Chess Clocks | Computers | E-Boards

 Chess clocks, e-boards, and chess computers are all modern innovations that have greatly impacted the game of chess.

-Chess clocks were first introduced in the late 1800s to prevent games from going on indefinitely.
+Invented by Thomas Bright Wilson of Manchester Chess Club, chess clocks were first used during the competition at the London 1883 tournament to prevent games from going on indefinitely.
 They are now a standard tool used in chess tournaments, with each player getting a certain amount of time to make their moves.
-The DGT2010, DGT2500 and DGT3000 clock is FIDE approved and in full accordance with all FIDE rules and regulations.
+The DGT2500 and DGT3000 clock is FIDE approved and in full accordance with all FIDE rules and regulations.

 E-boards, or electronic chess boards, are another development that have become increasingly popular in the chess world.
 They are used for live game transmission, training, online play, computer play and game analysis.